Patsimim/Patsimim/README.md

  **Quotes**
  <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-I am both the marble and the sculptor
+"I am both the marble and the sculptor"
-Memento Mori, Memento Vivere
+"Memento Mori, Memento Vivere"

 ## Connect with me!